altsan/qe-text-editor/README.md

 codepage for the target language (this is CP850 for most Latin languages).

 You will also need to translate the files `qe.qhp` and `qe.qhcp` to update the titles and keywords.
-These files should be UTF-8 encoded.
+These two files should be UTF-8 encoded.

 See 'Building from Source' (above) for help file build instructions.